cit-se-testing/loop_unrolling/README.md

 # Test generation with loop unrolling

-Table 1 lists the average time of 20 repetition runs of test generation for each example.
+The four tables below list the average result for each example over 20 repetition runs of test generation.

 <br><br>